syzer/r-visualization-d3/README.md

+# WAT
-#WAT\n in order to evaluate graph libraries for migros project had to try some awesome stuff
+in order to evaluate graph libraries for migros project had to try some awesome stuff